Reuh/P1RV/README.md

 ### Installation

+Project has been tested on both Linux and Windows.

 1. Make sure you have all libraries listed above installed for your machine.
-2. Clone the repo
+2. Clone the repo:
 ```sh
 git clone https://github.com/Reuh/P1RV.git
 ```
-3. Use CMake to configure the project
-3.1 (Windows Only) Configure the environment variables pointing to the needed libraries
+3. Use CMake to configure the project.
+(Windows Only: Configure the environment variables pointing to the needed libraries)
-4. Use CMake to generate the project
+4. Use CMake to generate the project.
-5. Compile it
+5. Compile it.

 ## Usage

-The projects generates an executable that
+The projects generates an executable `P1RV`.
+You can move using ZQSD/WASD and the mouse.
+Fire using left click.
+Press escape to exit the game.

 ## Contact